solana-foundation/developer-content/docs/programs/anchor/program-structure.md

   }
   ```

-When an Anchor program instruction is invoked, the program first validates the
+When an instruction in an Anchor program is invoked, the program first validates
-accounts passed into the instruction before executing the instruction's logic.
+the accounts provided before executing the instruction's logic.
+After
+validation, these accounts can be accessed within the instruction using the
-Accounts are then accessible in an instruction using the `ctx.accounts` syntax.
+`ctx.accounts` syntax.

 ```rust filename="lib.rs"  /ctx.accounts.new_account/ /new_account/ /Initialize/
 use anchor_lang::prelude::*;